 In the 80s Brown moved to Austin, Texas and obtained a master’s degree in counselling.
 Imagine deciding you needed help and walking in to find Arthur Brown with a flaming collander on his head… ‘I AM THE GOD OF HELLFIRE AND I BRING YOU… THERAPY!’.
 Even stranger than that, he became a painter and carpenter along with Jimmy Carl Black from Mothers of Invention, and they recorded an album together called Brown, Black and Blue, released in 1988.

-The 90s saw the intro to Fire sampled on Essex rave outfit the Prodigy’s song of the same name in 1992.
+The 90s saw the intro to Fire ! sampled on Essex rave outfit the Prodigy’s Fire in 1992.
 Brown collaborated with Iron Maiden’s Bruce Dickinson, as well as psychedelic indie-rockers Kula Shaker.

 In the 21st century, Brown is still accidentally setting fire to himself, performing for his beloved hardcore fans.
 He also appeared in the Darkness’s video for Is It Just Me? in 2006, and in 2010 he returned to Glastonbury Festival.
 Now 76, later this year he will work with Carl Palmer once more, singing on his ELP Legacy tour.

 It’s easy to poke affectionate fun at Brown, but he must have been an exciting and idiosyncratic presence on the charts in 1968.
 You cannot deny his influence on a wide range of flamboyant rock and pop stars either, including Alice Cooper, David Bowie, Peter Gabriel, George Clinton and Marilyn Manson.
 Let’s hope he sees out the rest of his years without a fire-related fatal incident.

 Written by: Arthur Brown, Vincent Crane, Mike Finesilver & Peter Ker